Contents

 Vatican Museum Facilities

-• Lost & Found: Items that have not been claimed will be stored at the Vatican Gendarmery.
+• Lost & Found: Items are stored at the Vatican Gendarmery.

 • Post Office: Located adjacent to the Courtyard of the Cuirasses.

-• First aid: The staff is trained in emergency cardio-protective treatment.
+• First Aid: Staff trained in emergency care.

 Vatican museum accessibility